 - Pipeline I/O

 - Apache Beam I/O connectors let you read data into your pipeline and write output data from your pipeline.
 An I/O connector consists of a source and a sink.
-All Apache Beam sources and sinks are transforms that let your pipeline work with data from a number of different data storage formats.
+All Apache Beam sources and sinks are transforms that let your pipeline work with data from several different data storage formats.
 You can also write a custom I/O connector.

 - Aggregation is the process of computing some value from multiple input elements.
 The primary computational pattern for aggregation in Apache Beam is to group all elements with a common key and window.
 Then, it combines each group of elements using an associative and commutative operation.